-Phase 2 of Content Creation: Schedule Your Content Calendar
+Phase 2 of Content Creation Process: Schedule Your Content Calendar

-Make sure you come up with a consistent content creation plan.
-The plan doesn’t have to be 6 months of the scheduled topic.
+Make sure you come up with a consistent website content creation plan.
+The plan doesn’t have to be 6 months before the scheduled topic.
 It can be weeks or just one topic but with a deadline.
-Systematic workflow is the key to enhance creativity.
+Systematic workflow is the key to enhancing creativity.

 You don’t want to keep working in an empty space without a goal.
 Lack of a sense of urgency makes you and your mind lazy.
 Working on any topic for a longer period of time can cause you to drift from the intent.

 Acknowledge that once you are done with the topic selection you prepare a timeline for the further coming steps and achieve them.
 I also try to add emojis to my content calendar.
 It adds to the visual knowledge and makes it easier to understand at a glance what roles I have to deal with the following week.

 The website content creation process involves several people looking over various roles.
 To create a seamless process flow and avoid task mismanagement.
 You must sit with your team and assign them roles as per their profile and skillset.

 This managing step is necessary to perform to meet deadlines without creating havoc at the last minute.